-I love making homemade nut milks, but it can be so annoying and messy to strain out the nut pulp.
-Then you are left with all of this pulp that seems wasteful if you don’t use it for something, but can be difficult to use up.
-Hence why this is my most favourite milk recipe!
-No straining, means no mess, means no waste!
+I love making homemade nut milk but it can be so annoying and messy to strain out the nut pulp.
+Then you are left with all of this pulp that seems wasteful if you don’t use it for something but can be difficult to use up.
+Introducing Strain-Free Cashew Milk!
+No straining means no mess, means no waste!
 On top of that, all of the fiber and nutrients remain in the milk making this extra healthy.
 It even foams well for my morning latte!
 It’s so creamy and luxurious my mom said it made her coffee taste like dessert.
 Mmmmm dessert coffee…. drool.

 Before we get to making cashew creaminess: Time to announce the winners of the Plant-Powered Families Cookbook by Dreena Burton.
 The winners are (drumroll please) Leeba E. and Jordyn M. Congratulations!
 I have contacted you both by email and will be sending out your cookbooks to you shortly.